 Today the term professionalism implies the earning of money from playing sport.
 The modern professional sportsperson obtains monetary rewards via signing-on fees, wages, bonuses, prize-money, sponsorship and advertising.
 The rewards to some can be immense.
-In 1999 the footballer Roy Keane re-signed for Manchester United for wages in the region of $\pounds$ 50,000 a week.
-In individual sports such as boxing, golf and tennis even more can be secured.
+Some Premiership footballers are paid over £100,000 a week but even more can be secured in individual sports such as boxing, golf and tennis.

-Initially professionalism, in the sense of making money out of playing sport, was not necessary the obverse of amateurism, for in the nineteenth century gentlemen were often allowed to row or race against each other for wagers.
+Initially professionalism, in the sense of making money out of playing sport, was not necessarily the obverse of amateurism, for in the nineteenth century gentlemen were often allowed to row or race against each other for wagers.
 Wages, however, were another matter, for these clearly defined the recipient as being from the lower social orders.
 The earliest professionals were: watermen, who ferried goods and passengers between ships and the shore but occasionally participated in races for prizes; pugilists, who were supported by their patrons to participate in prize fights; jockeys, who rode as liveried servants for aristocratic and gentrified owners; and cricketers, who, if not paid directly by their employer for playing cricket, were often found employment as gardeners and the like so that they could represent the estate owner in high-stake matches.